yalequan/interdifnet/README.md

 # InterDIFNet

 A multi-label neural network approach for detecting small sample intersectional differential item functioning (DIF).
+This is the code repository needed to reproduce the results from Quan & Wang (2026) cited below.

 ## Citation